 The user who started this discussion believes that the fact that React.FC is so popular is because its presence in the documentation positions it as the default way to handle React components with Typescript.

-Here are some of the reasons why React.FC has more disadvantages than advantages.
+Here are some of the reasons why React.FC may have more disadvantages than advantages.

 React.FC does not warn us about unused children